5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 - God alone has the power to give the Kingdom (Dan.
 4:32).
 That Jesus

 with God.
-This was probably in the back of his mind as he argued in Jn.
+This was probably in the back of His consciousness as He argued in Jn.

-not taking that title to himself as he could have done, but only calling
+not then taking that title to Himself as He could have done, but only calling

-it to himself.
-But later he promised to give the cities of the Kingdom
+it to Himself.
+Note how later He promised to give the cities of the Kingdom

-.
-This psalm has primary reference to Joshua being protected by the Angel
+to Himself (Mt.
+4:6) :"He shall give His Angels charge over you".
+This Psalm has primary reference to Joshua being protected by the Angel

 during the wilderness wanderings when the apostate Israelites were consumed